randomtruffles/Dominion_League/_posts/2026-07-26-season-77-newsletter.md

 The League timer played with in Season 76 did not meet our goals - we believe that it did not provide enough time in situations where a large number of complex decisions are being made, and conversely provides too much time in many cases where there are few decisions.
 As such, we do not feel that we are ready to enforce a timer as an alternative to the Adjusted Excess Time system for next season.

 Season 77 will be played with a differently parametered League timer on an experimental basis, so there are no consequences for running out of time.
 This timer is adaptive to the number of decisions a player has made recently - you will receive more time back when your preceding turns have had a larger number of decisions and less time back when they have had a smaller number of decisions.
-There are also some minor tweaks of other parameters that you can read about in [the full specification here](add link).
+There are also some minor tweaks of other parameters that we will provide a full desscription of early in the season.

 Our expectation is that we will begin enforcement of this timer, or with small parameter adjustments based on our observations this season, starting in Season 78.
 We will provide more information on rules surrounding enforcement in the break between seasons.